 We decided not to ride the London Eye, but rather take a mini cruise on the River Thames.
 The company we chose operates right in the same vicinity, so it is all very easy to do within an afternoon.
 It was a short trip for us, just from the London Eye to Tower Bridge (which everyone and their poodle mistakes for the London Bridge), because otherwise we’d be going all the way to Greenwich which meant a 3-hour round trip, so just be aware if you take this river cruise.
 It is a nice little boat ride, and you can either sit down below – inside the boat – or go on top and get a panoramic view of London.
 It can be a bit stuffy inside the boat, however; your other option is go to the top with no cover and melt from heat and humidity, sooo… Sophie’s choice there.

 The next day was dubbed “Museum Day” because of the slightly ridiculous number of museums we went to: The Foundling Museum, the Charles Dickens House Museum, and of course, the British Museum.
 The Foundling Museum is geared towards the Foundling Hospital; built in 1741, it was the U.K.’s first children’s charity and art gallery.
-It’s open Tuesday – Saturday, from 10 pm to 5 pm, Sunday 11 am – 5 pm, and closed on Monday.
+Located at 40 Brunswick Square, Bloomsbury, London, it’s open Tuesday – Saturday, from 10 pm to 5 pm, Sunday 11 am – 5 pm, and closed on Monday.
 It costs 11 euros to enter, which is $12.80 USD, and children are free.

 It was meh.